sallyakca/portfolio_projects/README.md

 [pytorch_model_comparision_food_101_paper_replication]((pytorch_model_comparision_food_101_paper_replication))

-**Project 4:Random Forest Regression: Bulldozer Price Predictions**
+**Project 4: Random Forest Regression: Bulldozer Price Predictions**

 This project uses machine learning to predict the sale price of bulldozers based on their features and previous sales data.
 The goal is to minimize the error between predicted and actual prices using a RandomForestRegressor model and the RMSLE evaluation metric.